-It is almost as if there is a secret government somewhere wanting to feed you this worthless crap, take you away from being the happy, bright and inspired person that I am sure you are.
+It is almost as if there is a secret government somewhere wanting to feed you this nonsense.
+The media does a great job keeping people distracted.

 6. Read uplifting books.

-The sooner you focus your attention on healthy, happy and motivational running content the more inspired you are going to be as a runner and the more energy that will be working in your favor.
+The sooner you focus your attention on healthy, happy and motivational running content the more inspired you are going to be.
+In addition, the more positive energy that will be working in your favor.

 Finally, brothers (and sisters), whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy–think about such things. -Phillipians 4:8